 \section{Problem formulation}

-The problem in this paper considers a protective mission of a single defending drone, called the defender, against a single attacking drone, called the attacker.
+We consider a protective mission of a single defending drone, called the defender, against a single attacking drone, called the attacker.
 The objective of the defender is to prevent an attacker from invading the \textit{safe zone}.
-This paper focuses to provide an effective defender strategy that can be implemented against a highly maneuverable attacker with unknown trajectory and observational uncertainty.
+This paper aims to provide an effective defender strategy that can be implemented against a highly maneuverable attacker with an unknown trajectory and observational uncertainty.
 One defender and one attacker scenario can be considered as the smallest module which can be directly extended to multi-agent scenarios as in\cite{pierson2016intercepting,huang2011guaranteed}.